imixs/imixs-cloud/README.md

 # The Imixs-Cloud

-_Imixs-Cloud_ is an open infrastructure project, providing a lightweight [docker](https://www.docker.com/) based container environment for production business applications.
-The main objectives of this project are **simplicity**, **transparency** and **operational readiness**.
+_Imixs-Cloud_ is an open infrastructure project, providing a lightweight [docker](https://www.docker.com/) based runtime environment for small and medium-sized organizations.
+This project is optimized to **build**, **run** and **maintain** business applications in a production ready cluster.
+The main objectives of _Imixs-Cloud_ are **simplicity**, **transparency** and **operational readiness**.

-The _Imixs-Cloud_ is based on the [Kubernetes](https://kubernetes.io/) cluster environment.
+The runtime environment is based on [Kubernetes](https://kubernetes.io/).
+Kubernetes is a powerful platform with no limits in scaling and flexibility. _Imixs-Cloud_ provides an easy way to setup and maintain a medium-sized kubernetes cluster environment hosted on virtual servers or bare metal.

-Kubernetes is a powerful platform with no limits in scaling and flexibility.
-This project provides an easy way to setup and maintain a medium-sized kubernetes cluster environment hosted on virtual servers or bare metal. _Imixs-Cloud_ is optimized to **build**, **run** and **maintain** business services in small and medium-sized organizations.
+**Note:** In our first version

 The project is open source and constantly under development.
 We sincerely invite you to participate in it!